 PPA executives can drive innovation in technologies that reduce the total cost of facilities ownership.
-After all, a \$100 billion industry-one that is frequently
+After all, a \$100 billion industry-one that is frequently used as a lever in implementing public policy-should have some influence in the facilities supplier market.
+It means getting into the mix where leading practice documents characterize risk and establish regulatory frameworks.

 In this issue's feature article by Rich Davis and John Saidi, we learn about how an industry wrote itself a revenue stream.
-A two-year effort begun by the University of Michigan Plant Operations, carried forward by APPA's Code Advisory Task Force, and merged with other, like-minded organizations, resulted in successful regulatory intervention in NFPA 252.
+A two-year effort begun by the University of Michigan Plant Operations, carried forward by APPA's Code Advisory Task Force, and merged with other, like-minded organizations1, resulted in successful regulatory intervention in NFPA 252.
 The result: a 75 percent reduction in fire pump testing costs that saves \$10 million annually to the educational facilities industry alone.

 Many regulations intended to solve one problem create another as they scale up.
-The current Green Energy zietglest, is an example.
-Speculators are eager to write checks in the rens of billions when what is actually needed is a multitude of smaller checks on the order of thousands of dollars.
+The current Green Energy zietgiest, is an example.
+Speculators are eager to write checks in the tens of billions when what is actually needed is a multitude of smaller checks on the order of thousands of dollars.
 This is a problem of mismatched scale.

 The next version of ASHRAE 90.1 will ask for 50 percent of 120V outlets to be connected to a timer.
-Specifics are available at: https:// osr,ashrae,org/Public%20Review%20Draft%20Standards%20Lib/90%20 1bs 2007 IstPPRDraftFINAL.pdf.
+Specifics are available at: https:// osr,ashrae.org/Public%20Review%20Draft%20Standards%20Lib/90%20 1bs_2007_1stPPRDraftFINAL.pdf.